River Jökla – Salmon & Trout Fishing

 The salmon arrive in late July, but before that, good trout fishing can be expected at various localities in this vast area.

-The Jökla full service lodge is totally rebuilt and refurnished with nice sitting and dinning room with fire-place, tackle room and more.
+The Jökla full service lodge has nice sitting and dinning room with fire-place, tackle room and more.
 On the veranda connected to the main house are three new smaller houses, each with two en-suite twin bedrooms.

 By air.
 Reykjavik – Egilsstadir, approx 60 minutes, followed by 45 minute drive to the lodge.